 (*Please note this post has affiliate links.
 Ordering through my site will not change the price you pay.
 A tiny commission will come to Fearless Dining to help offset the cost of running this blog.
 I truly appreciate the support.)

-And if you would like, this delicious Instant Pot Chili from Gluten Free Pressure Cooker is a ready so quickly!
+And if you would like, this delicious Instant Pot Chili from Noshtastic is ready so quickly!

 - 20 ounce whole peeled tomatoes